ADuckPond/jenkinsTest/README.md

 The Dockerfile used in the Docker Build step is also included in this repository.
 It consist of four commands:

-+ FROM: Specifies the base image to start from (in this case openjdk:23-ea-jdk-oracle)
++ `FROM`: Specifies the base image to start from (in this case openjdk:23-ea-jdk-oracle)
-+ ADD: Brings the contents of the target directory into the container.
++ `ADD`: Brings the contents of the target directory into the container.
 This is where the executable jar is located after the *Package* step.
-+ WORKDIR: Specifies the directory to switch to and work from (in this case we switch to the location of the files we brought over via ADD).
++ `WORKDIR`: Specifies the directory to switch to and work from (in this case we switch to the location of the files we brought over via `ADD`).
-+ CMD: Specifies the command to execute when running the container.
++ `CMD`: Specifies the command to execute when running the container.
 This command executes the jar file and runs our application.

 ### Some Changes to the pom.xml

-In an effort to use JFrog Artifactory as a part of the Jenkins pipeline the pom.xml was updated to point to JFrog repositories.
+In an effort to use JFrog Artifactory as a part of the Jenkins pipeline the `pom.xml` was updated to point to JFrog repositories.
 This was achieved using a fourteen day trial of Artifactory.
 As a result, after 6/20/2024 dependencies will likely revert to pulling exclusively from Maven Central.